stephaneVercouillieBMID/slate/source/index.html.md

 Offline access is not supported.
 TODO

 Dynamic client registration is not allowed.
-TODO

 itsme(r) exposes its signing and encryption keys on a public endpoint (JWKSet)